hjrdave/get-treble-gsm/src/posts/api-docs/advanced/core-concepts.md

 ### Scoping a Store
 Scoped Stores allow complex components to use their own encapsulated GSM that cannot be accessed by outside components.
 Below are some best practices.

-*Use only where it makes sense* - Every Treble Store instance creates a new React Context and to many might create performance issues.
+*Use only where it makes sense* - Every Treble Store instance creates a new React Context and too many might create performance issues.
 In most cases though using a scoped Store for a very complex and nested component will increase performance of that component and make it easier to maintain, more predictable, and completely encapsulated.

 *Create custom subscribe hooks* – A custom subscribe hook should be created when scoping a Store as the default useTreble hook always subscribes to the default app Store Context.